 3.2.
-Capitalism: the basic structural definition
+Capitalism as a distinctive organization of production: the basic structural definition

 I generally prefer to begin with a structural analysis of the distinctive elements that distinguish capitalism from other ways of organizing the economic activities of a society.
 It can be defined along two primary dimensions: the nature of its class relations, and its central mechanisms of economic coordination across units of production.